Why Vinyl Record Grading Matters

 Record Grade vs. Sleeve Grade

 One of the most important conventions in vinyl record grading is the dual-grading system.
-Because the disc and its packaging wear independently, they're graded separately.
-You'll see this written as two grades separated by a slash.
+Because the disc and its packaging wear independently, they are graded separately.
+You will see this written as two grades separated by a slash.
 For example, VG+/VG means the vinyl itself is in Very Good Plus condition while the sleeve is Very Good.

 How to Grade a Vinyl Record at Home